-Teachers reinforce an expectation that all children are capable of achieving high standards in Mathematics.
+Teachers reinforce an expectation that all children can achieve high standards in Mathematics.

-The large majority of children progress through the curriculum content at the same pace.
-Differentiation is achieved by emphasising deep knowledge and through individual support and intervention.
+Most of the children progress through the curriculum content at the same pace.
+Adaptation is achieved by emphasising deep knowledge and through individual support and intervention.

 Teaching is underpinned by methodical curriculum design and supported by carefully crafted lessons and resources to foster deep conceptual and procedural knowledge.